 Rundown of Features:

 So here’s a quick rundown of all the things the Superrep 3 have improved upon compared to the previous release.

-- These are meant to be a lot more stripped down than the previous shoe, we’re left with a training shoe that is lighter and less bulky, and should make you feel lighter on your feet when you workout.
+- These are a lot more stripped down than the previous shoe, we’re left with a training shoe that is lighter and less bulky, and should make you feel lighter on your feet when you workout.

-- And lastly, they have a meshy material, which is designed to aid the lightweight feel but also keep your feet feeling cool.
+- The lightweight materials – They have a meshy material, which is designed to aid the lightweight feel but also keep your feet feeling cool.

 It would be an understatement to say I’m not excited to try these out.
 Reading those features makes the previous model sound like an empty shell of a shoe.
 So let’s get down to it.

-I decided to go for the green colourway with these, the other colours available at the time I ordered them were black and white, but I thought, I’ve got enough black trainers, and white trainers stain too easily, so I went with the green.
+I decided to go for the green colourway, the other colours available were black and white, but I thought, I’ve got enough black trainers, and white trainers stain too easily, so I went with the green.

 I did a few H.I.I.T. style workouts with them, moves that require a lot of sharp and fast flexion of the foot especially, and of course jumping, and I also went running in them a few times.
 These are the type of things the shoe is designed to perform well in.